corefan/xenko-docs/en/manual/graphics/materials/clear-coat-shading.md

 >[!Note]
 >The **Use random texture coordinates** option is costly, so we don't recommend you use it for mobile platforms.

-Alternatively, use a normal map with a higher density of metal flakes.
+Alternatively, use a normal map with a higher density of smaller metal flakes.

 ## See also